Kyle Palmieri: Amateur

 Growing up, Palmieri played youth hockey for the New Jersey Devils-sponsored teams at Codey Arena in West Orange, New Jersey.

 He also played in the 2004 Quebec International Pee-Wee Hockey Tournament with the New Jersey Devils minor ice hockey team.
 At the age of 14, Palmieri joined the 16U Junior Devils organization.
 Afterward, he attended St. Peter's Preparatory School for two years.
 During his sophomore season, Palmieri led the Gordon Conference with 58 points and earned a first-team All-State selection.
 He finished his career-best season helping them to the New Jersey state final, where they lost to St. Augustine Preparatory School.
 As a result of his play, Palmieri earned an opportunity to play for the USA Hockey National Team Development Program (NTDP) in Ann Arbor, Michigan.

 Upon joining the NTDP Under-18 team, Palmieri tallied 15 goals and 15 assists through 33 games and recorded a hat-trick in the gold medal round of the 2008 Five Nations Tournament.
-As a result of his play, Palmieri was drafted by the Guelph Storm in the sixth round of the 2008 Ontario Hockey League (OHL) Entry Draft but never reported to the team.
+As a result of his play, Palmieri was drafted by the Guelph Storm in the sixth round of the 2008 Ontario Hockey League (OHL) draft, but never reported to the team.
 He returned to the NTDP for the 2008–09 season, where he was ranked 20th amongst all North American skaters by the NHL Central Scouting Bureau.
 However, Palmieri was released from the team for violating team rules, and he subsequently played college hockey for the University of Notre Dame Fighting Irish.
 During his first and only season with the team, he scored nine goals in 33 games.
-During this time, Palmieri was drafted 26th overall by the Anaheim Ducks in the 2009 NHL Entry Draft.
+During this time, Palmieri was drafted 26th overall by the Anaheim Ducks in the 2009 NHL entry draft.